4 Must-Have Supplements for a Healthy Pregnancy

 While all of your relatives and friends are ohhhing and ahhhing over your newborn’s tiny hands, feet and nose, they probably aren’t thinking about his or her little gut environment.
-Mostly sterile until birth (when they are inoculated by your bacteria during the birthing process, skin-to-skin contact and first foods), the makeup of your newborn’s gut is influenced by external factors like your diet, the mode of delivery (C-section or vaginal birth) and the microbes in breastmilk or formula.3 Taking probiotic supplements while pregnant and nursing supercharges your system so that you can pass optimal levels of good bacteria on to your little one, equipping your baby with a thriving microbiome, also known as your child’s foundation of health.
+Mostly sterile until birth (when they are inoculated by your bacteria during the birthing process, skin-to-skin contact, and first foods), the makeup of your newborn’s gut is influenced by external factors like your diet, the mode of delivery (C-section or vaginal birth) and the microbes in breastmilk or formula.3 Taking probiotic supplements while pregnant and nursing replenishes your microbiome so that you can pass that good bacteria on to your little one, encouraging your baby's thriving microbiome, also known as your child’s foundation of health.

-In addition to supplementing with a quality probiotic, it’s a good idea to focus on fermented foods like kefir, miso and sauerkraut, as they too are rich in naturally occurring probiotics.
-What’s more, probiotics help empower mom’s health by encouraging proper nutrient absorption, increasing the odds of successful breastfeeding and supporting the immune response of both mom and baby.
+In addition to supplementing with a quality probiotic, it’s a good idea to focus on fermented foods like kefir, miso, and sauerkraut, as they too are rich in naturally occurring probiotics.
+What’s more, probiotics help empower mom’s health by encouraging proper nutrient absorption, helping to increase the odds of successful breastfeeding, and supporting the immune response of both mom and baby.

 With powerful probiotics, you can lay the groundwork for your baby’s good gut health even before their arrival.
-Probiotics can truly be a prenatal vitamin’s best friend and one of your best weapons for ensuring the effectiveness of all of your other supplements.
+Probiotics can truly be a prenatal vitamin’s best friend as they function in harmony with all of your other supplements.

 Pregnancy Woes?
 Check out these Specialty Supplements